 When looking for a NAS device (esp. in South Africa), there are a couple of features one must consider before spending large amounts of cash.

 Western Digital is a well-known hard drive brand, and the WD My Cloud EX2 Ultra has plenty of online support and coverage.
 It is also actually commercially available in South Africa or can be imported from Amazon.com.

 WD My Cloud EX2 Ultra comes with an integrated Marvell ARMADA 1.3 GHz dual-core A9 processor, 1 GB RAM and runs My Cloud OS 3, making it perfect for an ultra-fast data transfer experience.

-Before buying this device, here are the important features one might want to know about.
+Before buying this device, here are the other important features one might want to know about.

-The WD My Cloud EX2 Ultra comes standard (as with Western Digital’s previous My Cloud versions) in gunmetal black.
+The unit of the WD My Cloud EX2 Ultra comes standard in gunmetal black.
+This was also the case with Western Digital’s previous My Cloud versions.

-The plastic container measures in at 10 x 16 x 17 cm (LxWxH) and includes the hardware, hard drives and a (silent) fan on the inside.
+The unit measures 10 x 16 x 17 cm (LxWxH) and includes the hardware, hard drives and a (silent) fan on the inside.
 The front has three blue LEDs (power, disk 1 and disk 2) to indicate function.

 Its two Western Digital Red hard drives are specifically built for NAS systems to provide improved and reliable performance within 24×7 environments.